If you have questions, please contact:

 - Sarah Ostman, PR/Communications support (she/her pronouns) at email@example.com

-Resilient Communities project directors are members of an online project discussion list through ALA Connect.
+Resilient Communities project directors are members of an online project discussion email list.
 As a member of the discussion list, you will automatically receive any message a member sends to the list and may make posts yourself.
-You should have received an invitation to this group through email.
+This email list is firstname.lastname@example.org.

 - Send program updates